 How to get screened for breast cancer

 You can get a breast screening done before or after your physical examination.
-Your doctor will refer it according to your convenience; but many of the insurance packages don’t cover both mammogram and sonogram, so, again, check and double check.
+Your doctor will refer it according to your convenience; but many of the insurance packages don’t cover both mammograms and sonograms, so, again, check and double-check.

 The sonogram is done by an authorized gynecologist; it is a very simple procedure that takes about 10 minutes.
 The mammogram is a machine-driven process; a nursing attendant will take care of the operations, and the actual process is about 10 minutes long.